menu icon

 • Sauces and Marinades: Incorporate raspberry syrup into sauces for savory dishes like duck, pork, or chicken.
 You can also use it as a marinade base for grilling meats or vegetables.

-• Beverages: Stir raspberry syrup into hot drinks like tea, coffee, or hot chocolate for a delicious fruity twist.
-It’s also an excellent addition to milkshakes and smoothies.
+• Beverages: Stir raspberry syrup into hot drinks, such as tea, coffee, or hot chocolate, for a delicious fruity twist.
+It’s also an excellent addition to milkshakes, smoothies, or iced beverages.
+For inspiration, try something like a blueberry matcha latte or a strawberry latte, using your favorite flavored syrup.

 Recipe FAQs